Non-Contradiction/convexjlr/README.md

 #> The following object is masked from 'package:base':
 #>
 #>     norm
-## If you are using newer versions of convexjlr,
-## and you wish to use JuliaCall backend for performance,
+## If you wish to use JuliaCall backend for performance
-## do setup in this way.
 convex_setup(backend = "JuliaCall")
 #> Doing initialization.
 It may take some time.
 Please wait.
 #> Julia at location /Applications/Julia-0.6.app/Contents/Resources/julia/bin will be used.